INSOcodes/ir-outreach-automation-openai-2/README.md

-# Lid Logo Editor
+# Product Logo Editor

-This application processes client logos and adds them to a lid image using OpenAI's API, then sends the result via email.
+This application processes client logos and adds them to product images using OpenAI's API, then sends the results via email.

 ## Setup